-Atlantic Way, Plymouth and Vines Trails
+Atlantic Way, Plymouth, and Vines Trails

 These trails lead walkers into the Rachel Carson National Wildlife Refuge from two subdivisions that surround the refuge marshland.
-The Atlantic Way trail provides a fairly straight parth from the Wildwood Drive subdivision through a portion of the wildlife refuge to Seaside Avenue.
+The Atlantic Way trail provides a fairly straight path from the Wildwood Drive subdivision through a portion of the wildlife refuge to Seaside Avenue.
 The Plymouth and Vines trails connect two different parts of the Plymouth Settlement subdivisions with the Atlantic Way Trail.

 Atlantic Way Trail

-Directions to western trailhead (off Wildwood Drive): From downtown Saco go north a few blocks to the traffic light at Beach Street.
+Directions to the western trailhead (off Wildwood Drive): From downtown Saco go north a few blocks to the traffic light at Beach Street.
 Turn right on Beach (Route 9) and travel 2.4 miles.
 Turn left onto Wildwood Drive and turn right onto Atlantic Way.
 You'll see the trailhead kiosk directly ahead of you.
 Park on the shoulder.